How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 - Jan 27

-The safest way to start exercising after 50 is to focus on strength training, low-impact cardio, mobility work, and proper recovery - while gradually building consistency instead of intensity.
+The safest, most effective way to start exercising after 50 is to build a foundation around strength training, low-impact cardio, mobility work, and real recovery - gradually and consistently, not intensely and desperately.

 Table of Contents